Pricing doesn’t exist in a vacuum and is therefore not something you can tackle on its own.

 Logical Price Segmentation

 So, once you have a group of paying customers that have no limits on use, do everything you can to encourage wider and deeper use of the product.
+You should probably do this all the time, anyway, right?

 This, by the way, is just one of the reasons for building your company around Customer Success from the very beginning.